 India entered the second year of the pandemic together with the rest of the globe.
 The beginning of the year rang in positivity, with declining daily cases, the hope of the vaccines around the corner, and the successful management of the first wave of Covid-19.
 Businesses started picking up, and across sectors, reports started coming in from companies touching Pre-Covid levels.
 However, the much-dreaded second wave of the coronavirus came in, bringing with it more deadly variants as compared to the previous cycle.
 While the country felt it was geared to tackle this, this could not be further from the truth on the ground.
-However, since the majority of our loan book consists of gold loans there has no significant impact on the operations and financial position of the Company on account of the outbreak of the COVID-19 pandemic, during the period.
+However, since the majority of our loan book consists of gold loans there has no significant impact on the operations and financial position of the Company on account of the outbreak of the COVID-I9 pandemic, during the period.

 Reserve Bank of India has announced certain regulatory measures in the wake of the disruptions on account of the COVID-19 pandemic.
-In accordance with the RBI guidelines relating to the COVID-19 Regulatory Package, the lending institutions have been permitted to grant a moratorium on payment of all instalments and/or interest, as applicable, to eligible borrowers in accordance with the Board approved policy.
-The company has not availed any moratorium from the lenders.
-In accordance with the regulatory package announced by the Reserve Bank of India, the company has offered an optional moratorium to eligible customers.
+In accordance with the RBI guidelines relating to the COVID-19 Regulatory Package, the lending institutions have been permitted to grant a moratorium on payment of all instalments and/or interest, as applicable, to eligible borrowers in accordance with the Regulatory package announced by the Reserve Bank of India, the company has offered an optional moratorium to eligible customers.
 As per the guidelines issued by the Reserve bank of India on August 06, 2020 & May 05, 2021 regarding the Resolution framework for Covid-19-related stress, the lending institutions have been permitted to implement a resolution plan in respect of eligible borrowers in accordance with the Board approved policy.
 Since the majority of our customers are short-term-gold loan customers and other eligible customers also were not there, the number of accounts where the resolution plan has been implemented under this window is 'NIL'.